armyids/armyids/README.md

 <summary><b>Infrastructure</b></summary>
 <p></p>
 <ul>
-<li>Our infrastructures are protected by layers of private and public sentries located around the world and can’t be accessed from the outside of our network or any uncredentialled authority.</li>
 <li>We have been serving validation services on various blockchain networks using robust infrastructures.</li>
+<li>Our infrastructures are protected by layers of private and public sentries located around the world and can’t be accessed from the outside of our network or any uncredentialed authority.</li>
 </ul>
 </details>